We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 International Festival of the Holidays

-Starting on November 25, Epcot’s International Festival of the Holidays begins.
-While they haven’t released the end date yet, expect it to be around December 30, 2022.
+Starting on November 24, Epcot’s International Festival of the Holidays begins.
+As per usual, the last day of the Festival is December 30, 2023.

 There will be Holiday Kitchens scattered throughout World Showcase featuring some delicious treats.
-At this stage of the game we have no other details, but the Holiday Kitchens are always amazing.
+At this stage of the game we have no other details about the food booths, but the Holiday Kitchens are always amazing.

 The Holiday Storytellers are in specific locations around World Showcase and operate on a schedule.
 Make sure you check the times as the Storytellers are truly not to be missed.